Devlet Bahçeli: People's Alliance

 Bahçeli supported President Recep Tayyip Erdoğan in the 2017 constitutional amendment referendum.

-In 2018, an electoral alliance between the AKP and MHP called the People's Alliance was established in preparation for that years general election.
+In 2018, an electoral alliance between the AKP and MHP called the People's Alliance was established in preparation for that year's general election.
 A law was then passed enabling political parties to form alliances in elections.
-Bahçeli stated that he was not running for president and that MHP would support Erdoğan's candidacy.
-Erdoğan was reelected president, and MHP received 11% of the votes and 49 deputies entered the parliament.
-Bahçeli congratulated Erdoğan for the victory and declared that the MHP had achieved a historical success.
-MHP has since been giving confidence and supply to an AKP minority government.In the 2019 local elections, MHP again entered the elections under the umbrella of the People's Alliance.
-MHP did not nominate candidates for the İstanbul, Ankara and İzmir mayoralties and supported the candidates nominated by the AKP.
-Erdoğan stated that he saw this move of the MHP as a 'gesture' and that they will respond.
-The AKP did not nominate a candidate for mayor in Adana, Mersin, Manisa, Kırklareli and Osmaniye.
-MHP won the mayorships of Amasya, Kastamonu, Kütahya, Çankırı, Erzincan, Bayburt, Bartın and Karabük provinces.
-Bahçeli has been re-elected as MHP chairman in the congresses held in 2018 and 2021.
+Bahçeli stated that he was not running for president and that the MHP would support Erdoğan's candidacy.
+Erdoğan was reelected president, and the MHP received 11% of the votes and 49 deputies entered the parliament.
+Bahçeli congratulated Erdoğan for the victory and declared that his party had achieved a historical success.
+The MHP has since been giving confidence and supply to an AKP minority government.In the 2019 local elections, the MHP again entered the elections under the umbrella of the People's Alliance.
+The party did not nominate candidates for the İstanbul, Ankara and İzmir mayoralties and supported the candidates nominated by the AKP, while the AKP did not nominate a candidate for mayor in Adana, Mersin, Manisa, Kırklareli and Osmaniye.
+The MHP won the mayorships of Amasya, Kastamonu, Kütahya, Çankırı, Erzincan, Bayburt, Bartın and Karabük provinces.
+Bahçeli has been re-elected as the MHP chairman in the congresses held in 2018 and 2021.

+From 2–7 June 2023, due to being the oldest member, Bahçeli became the temporary speaker of the 28th Grand National Assembly.

 Speeches

-Bahçeli made his most famous speech in 2009, which was the 40th anniversary of the Nationalist Movement Party:
+Bahçeli's certain speeches and certain gaffes are close to Bushisms and Chernomyrdinka.
+On one occasion, a speech he made during the 2009 local elections campaign, which coincided with the 40th anniversary of the MHP, became a meme:

 Political positions

-Bahçeli accused Russia of murdering Turkish soldiers, who were shot in an accident by Russian fighter planes in 2017.
-He said; "Russia shoots our soldiers, then disgusts them.
-This is a mistaken, shameful, international law said to count".
-In March 2022, after the Russian invasion of Ukraine, he urged Russia to "stop the invasion immediately", adding that "the attempt to take Donbas away from Ukraine is separatism".

 He is critical of the pro-Kurdish Peoples Democratic Party (HDP), which he demands to be banned.
-When the Constitutional Court turnd down a indictment for the banning of the party, he demanded the closure of the court.
+When the Constitutional Court turned down an indictment for the banning of the party, he demanded the closure of the court.
+In October 2024, Bahçeli suggested offering Kurdistan Workers Party (PKK) leader Abdullah Öcalan parole if the latter renounced violence and disbanded his group.